-The applicant has the option to take the result to either the designated preschool representative (supervisor) or have the circumstances of the report reviewed by the Hamilton and District Council of Co-operative Preschools.
+The applicant has the option to take the result to the designated preschool representative (supervisor) who will present it anonymously to the executive board for review.

-- 1. Co-op Council or the designated preschool representative will then decide whether the information is relevant to the preschool setting and make a ruling. - 2.
+- 1. The executive board will then decide whether the information is relevant to the preschool setting and make a ruling. - 2.
 The applicant may be called for an interview to determine whether the information is pertinent to the provision of direct service to the preschool (i.e., the safety of the children).
-A negative ruling does not mean, the applicant cannot enrol his/her child in the preschool only that they may not be allowed to perform duty days, volunteer or be alone with the children. - 3.
+A negative ruling does not mean, the applicant cannot enroll his/her child in the preschool only that they may not be allowed to volunteer or be alone with the children. - 3.
 If the nature of the information is of an extreme nature, the applicant may be asked to refrain from attending the preschool.
 If they wish their child to continue at the preschool, other means may be sought to help facilitate this. - 4.
 All information received will be held in the strictest of confidence.
-If, necessary an applicant's identity may be masked when seeking further consultation of the matter to help ensure privacy and an unbiased opinion of the applicant.
+The applicant's identity will continued be masked when seeking further consultation outside the preschool if further direction is required to help ensure privacy and an unbiased opinion for the applicant.